Anup-Deshmukh/Unsupervised-Chunking/README.md

-# Language model chunker
+# Unsupervised Chunking

-This repository contains the code for utlizing the language models for unsupervised chunking.
+This repository contains the code for utlizing the language models and HRNN for unsupervised chunking.
 All the experiements are done on the conll-2000 dataset.
-(will be updated soon...)

 ## Pre-requisite Python Libraries
 Install the following libraries specified in the **requirements.txt** before running our code.